kaeskiio/DEUX/README.md

 ## Overview
 Deux is a fun and engaging card game inspired by UNO, with a unique twist.
 While the gameplay is similar to UNO, the only way to win is if your last card is an even-numbered card.

+## Development
+I developed Deux using JavaScript, CSS, and HTML.
+The core game logic, including turn-taking and special card effects, is handled by JavaScript.
+CSS was used to style the game interface, ensuring an engaging and visually appealing experience, while HTML structures the content and layout of the game.
+Together, I could recreate the classic card game feel with a modern twist.

 ## How to Play

 ### Objective